Rehan Khan: After Fame X

 Visa International picked him to sing the "Inspire India Cricket" anthem in support of the Indian cricket team competing in the ICC Cricket World Cup 2007 held in West Indies.

 He followed the release of "Naujawan" by singing in the soundtrack of the Bollywood film Heyy Babyy with the song "Mast Kalandar" composed by Shankar–Ehsaan–Loy.

 In Band Hungama

 Rehan Khan has a musical partnership with Raja Hasan, the winner of three singing reality shows to form a band named, "Band Hungama".
 They went on to perform more than 250 live shows all across India, and in the Indian diaspora communities of the United States, the United Kingdom, the United Arab Emirates, and Hong Kong.
 The band was promoted and managed by X Factor Entertainment.

-Acting

-Rehan Khan appeared in a number of films like Fast Forward (2009), directed by Zaigham Ali Syed.
-He also appears in Click, Mumbai Diaries (in Hindi Dhobi Ghat) and Tum Milo Toh Sahi.
-He also starred in the acclaimed film Awarapan.